robot-one/robot-one.github.io/content/posts/cowboys-aliens.md

 "My darling, let's go home," he said fondly.

-"Bastard!" she shook his hands from her shoulders and stormed to their other room at the inn.
+"B****rd!" she shook his hands from her shoulders and stormed to their other room at the inn.
 She knew she shouldn't have left him alone with that enthusiastic crowd in front of The Sheriff's Arms.
 They were home free until ten minutes ago.
 A crowd of well-wishers had gathered at the bar, and carried Mister Popular outside for a photoshoot for the Gazette.
 It wasn't every day you met escapees from the alien breeding camps.
 This was a victory for the resistance!
 See, they're normal people just like us!
 Drinks are on me, boy!
 Let's get your happy smiling mug doing everyday people things for tomorrow's newspaper.

 A quick flash, and his memory was gone.
 The newspaper boy was most certainly an Overseer in disguise, though you could hardly tell for the crowd.

 They were most helpful; they grabbed him as he wandered away to to develop his photos.

 "We're really sorry this happened," said the innkeeper.
-"Damn near have ourselves a lynching.
+"D**n near have ourselves a lynching.
 We can't have alien scum running the show."

 "Oh, thank you, Sir!"
 She put on her best grateful face while wringing her hands. *It wouldn't do any good, moron*.
 Her husband was a lost cause, and it would be no "home free" without him.